Tunisian campaign: Battle of Kasserine Pass

 By 1pm on 21 February, Battlegroup von Broich was in contact with the dug-in tanks of B Squadron 2nd Lothians and Border Horse of the 26th Armoured Brigade on the Thala road and making slow progress.
 Rommel took direct control of the attack and forced the defences by 4pm.
 However, 26th Armoured Brigade were able to withdraw in reasonable order to the next, final, defensive line in front of Thala.
 Fighting at this position started at 7pm and continued at close quarters for three hours with neither side able to gain a decisive advantage.
 Nick Force had taken a heavy beating and did not expect to be able to hold out the next day.
 However, during the night a further 48 artillery pieces from US 9th Infantry Division arrived after a 800 mi trip from Morocco on poor roads and in bad weather.
 On the morning of 22 February, as Broich prepared to launch his attack, his front was hit by a devastating artillery barrage.
-Surprisingly, Rommel told Broich to regroup and assume a defensive posture, so surrendering the initiative.
+Rommel told Broich to regroup and assume a defensive posture, so surrendering the initiative.

 The 21st Panzer battlegroup at Sbiba was making no progress.
 Further south, the Afrika Korps battlegroup on the road to Tébessa had been halted on 21 February by CCB's armour and artillery dug in on the slopes of Djebel Hamra.
 An attempt to outflank them during the night of 21 February was a costly failure.
 A further attack early on 23 February was again beaten back.
 In a dispirited meeting on 22 February with Kesselring, Rommel argued that faced with stiffening defences and the news that the Eighth Army's lead elements had finally reached Medenine, only a few kilometres from the Mareth Line, he should call off the attack and withdraw to support the Mareth defences, hoping that the Kasserine attack had caused enough damage to deter any offensive action from the west.
 Kesselring was keen for the offensive to continue but finally agreed that evening, and Comando Supremo formally terminated the operation.
 The Axis forces from Kasserine reached the Mareth line on 25 February.